-The taps used on Windsor Baths are made in the UK to the highest standard, to ensure every component of the tapware is designed to fill your bath as quickly as possible.
+The taps used on Windsor Baths are made in the UK to the highest standards, to ensure every component of the tapware is designed to fill your bath as quickly as possible.

-The worlds’ major vendors use special fast‐fill taps for a good reason, most commonly made in the UK, US or Australia.
+The worlds’ major vendors use custom made fast‐fill taps for a good reason, most commonly made in the UK, US or Australia.

 Some walk‐in baths come with a low quality, one piece, ribbed hose of around 35mm diameter.
 This results in a long wait for the bath to drain.

-Better walk‐in baths come with a complete drainage kit with a 40mm Hepflex hose which is smooth bored inside.
-This prevents the pipe getting waste matter caught in its internal ribbing, which happens with drains with internal ribs.
+Better walk‐in baths come with a complete drainage kit with a 40mm Hepflex hose which is smooth lined inside.
+This prevents the pipe getting waste matter caught in its internal ribbing at the lowest point, which happens with normal drains with internal ribs.
 The extra diameter increases the pipe by one third of extra area, to drain the water that much quicker

 We use only body‐temperature heated air‐spas to prevent bruising to delicate skin that a water spa can cause.